No products in the cart.

 Essential Oils to Calm Seasonal Allergies

 If you’re blocked up, use eucalyptus to clear chest and nasal congestion.
-Thanks to its cooling effect, it can also ease a cough or sore throat caused by post-nasal drip [iii].
+Thanks to its antiseptic properties and cooling effect, it can also ease a cough or sore throat caused by post-nasal drip [iii].
 And reaping its benefits is easy!
 Simply add eucalyptus essential oil to your diffuser or dilute with a carrier oil, like jojoba, and apply topically to your chest.
 You can also add a few drops to a bowl of boiling-hot water and inhale the steam to unclog your sinuses.
 Placing a towel over your head (and the bowl) can help make sure you get as much steam and eucalyptus as possible!

 A well-known antibacterial agent, tea tree essential oil has been used for centuries to ward off infections.
 Because of its antimicrobial properties, tea tree also cleanses the air of pathogens that commonly cause seasonal allergies. [iv] So, if your allergen of choice is dust, dander or mold, diffusing this essential oil can help keep symptoms like sneezing and itching at bay.
 For the same reason, it also makes an effective household cleaner when diluted in water!